katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Create a busybox pod with 'sleep 3600' as arguments.
-Copy '/etc/passwd' from the pod to your local folder.
+<b>Create a busybox pod with 'sleep 3600' as arguments.
+Copy '/etc/passwd' from the pod to your local folder.</b>
 </summary>
 Use the <i>kubectl cp &lt;pod&gt;:&lt;path&gt; &lt;dest&gt; </i>command.